Piotr1215/kubectl-container/README.md

 - popular tools: `curl, wget, git`
 - useful aliases

+Use this image if you want to quickly check and explore Kubernetes cluster without investing too much time.

-And one fancy image for *zsh* with more tools preinstalled:
+And one is a fancy image for *zsh* with more tools preinstalled:

 - `kubectl` - Kubernetes CLI v 1.17.2 with zsh completion
-- `zsh-autosuggestions`
+- `zsh-autosuggestions` - very useful zsh shell plugin showing previous commands and enabling easy autofill of text
 - `helm` - Kubernetes package manager
 - `okteto` - development platform for Kubernetes applications
 - `k9s` - cluster monitoring tool